-\In the first semester, first-year students are limited to attempting a maximum of 18 credits of degree and non-degree credits.
+\In the first semester, first-year students are limited to attempting a maximum of 18 credits of degree credits.
+Students wishing to enroll over the maximum may petition the Committee on Student Academic Performance (COSAP) by emailing their petition to registrar@olin.edu.